 DNFBPs – Designated Non-Financial Businesses and Professions

-FATF recognizes some non-financial businesses and professions that have the same risk of money laundering and terrorism financing as the financial institutions and businesses.
-These DNFBPs include casinos, dealers in precious metals and stones, trusts and company service providers, real estate agents, and lawyers, notaries, and other independent legal professionals and accountants.
+FATF recognizes some non-financial businesses and professions that have the same risk of money laundering.
+It also accounts for terrorism financing as the financial institutions and businesses.
+These DNFBPs also include casinos, dealers in precious metals and stones, trusts and company service providers.
+Additionally, others are real estate agents, and lawyers, notaries, and other independent legal professionals and accountants.

 PEP – Political Exposed Person

-PEPs are individuals holding prominent function and position in government or public sector undertaking or with a close association with such persons.
+PEPs are individuals holding prominent function and position in government or public sector.

-Add these words to your money laundering dictionary and understand the implications of the rules and regulations on your business to make strategic decisions.
+Add these words to your money laundering dictionary.
+It helps you understand the implications of the rules and regulations.
+Moreover it assists you with making strategic business decisions.